Event date is 25th November 2017.

 4) Where is the event registration area?

-Registration location will be in the old Glencullen Golf Club, D18, just up the road from Johnny Fox’s.
+Registration location will be in Glencullen Adventure Park, D18, just up the road from Johnny Fox’s.
 There will be important welcome and safety briefings for all participants that will cover safety, the latest weather forecast, logistical considerations and other important information.
 Registration will start at 9am.

 5) What’s included in my entry fee?